Emurasoft/emurasoft.github.io/en/dlg/customize_start/index.md

 If this is checked, the Start window includes Update Checker only when new versions become available for updates even if the **Show update checker** checkbox is set.

+## Show language/icon options checkbox

+If this is checked, the Start window includes Language/Icon options.